areebarshad/multi-asset-portfolio-optimizer/notebooks/README.md

 # Notebooks Directory

-This folder contains the Google Colab notebooks for the Multi-Asset Portfolio Optimizer project.
+This directory contains the Google Colab notebooks for the Multi-Asset Portfolio Optimizer project.

 ## Notebook Breakdown